 Canada's Economy Depends on the United States

 Canada is the 12th largest exporter in the world according to the World Bank.
-In 2019, it exported C$584 billion in goods or US$432 billion.
-Three-fourths of this goes to the United States.
+In 2019, it exported C$592 billion in goods or around US$455 billion.
+Three-quarters of this goes to the United States.
 Trade with the United States and Mexico has tripled since 1994, thanks to NAFTA.
 Canada is America's largest supplier of energy.
 That includes crude oil, petroleum products, natural gas, and electricity.

 Canada benefited from the discovery of oil sands in Alberta.
 That gave it the third largest oil reserves in the world at 167.7 billion barrels.
 It's behind Saudi Arabia and Venezuela.
 It ranks twelfth in the world in recoverable shale oil and fifth in shale gas, according to the U.S. Energy Information Administration.
 Canada is now the third largest oil exporter.
 It ships 3.7 million barrels a day.
 98% of its oil exports go to the United States.

 That's why Canadians elected Justin Trudeau as the new Prime Minister.
 He is the son of charismatic former Prime Minister Pierre Trudeau.
 His election reflects a demographic shift toward liberalism.
-The Liberals gained 2.8 million new voters.
-These are people who didn't vote in 2011 when Canada elected conservative Stephen Harper.
+In the 2015 election when he rose to power, the youth voter turnout among those aged 18–24 increased from 38.8% to 57.1%.

 Trudeau promised to spend C$60 billion in new infrastructure.
 This will increase the budget deficit.
 But that might be paid for with taxes on marijuana, which Trudeau plans to legalize.